wiebederoos/kubecon2025/kubecon-2025/02-areas/developer-platform-the-bricks-that-made-us.md

 * Keep users close

 # Comments
-* Great story about user engagement
+* Great story about user engagement, one of the better talks done by engineers
 * 14 platform engineers
 * 50 consumer teams